aashishpokhrel27/portfolio/README.md

 ## About Me
-I am a Data Engineer and Computer Vision enthusiast with a strong foundation in data engineering and machine learning.
-With expertise in Python, SQL, and frameworks like PyTorch and TensorFlow, I specialize in building scalable data pipelines and creating impactful data-driven solutions.
-Passionate about solving complex problems, I leverage my skills in visualization tools like Power BI and Tableau to transform raw data into meaningful insights.
-Always eager to learn and innovate, I thrive on tackling challenges in AI, automation, and big data processing.
+I’m a Data Engineer and Computer Vision enthusiast with expertise in Python, SQL, and frameworks like PyTorch and TensorFlow.
+I specialize in building scalable data pipelines, creating data-driven solutions, and using tools like Power BI and Tableau to turn data into insights.
+Passionate about AI, automation, and big data, I’m always excited to solve complex problems and innovate.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://linkedin.com/in/aashishpokhrel)  [![Gmail](https://img.shields.io/badge/Email-D14836?style=flat-square&logo=gmail&logoColor=white)](mailto:ashishpokhrel27@gmail.com)